Posted Sunday, Apr 25, 2021

 The new sleek models of trucks on the market today may look appealing but remember all that glitter’s is not gold.
 Most trucks today are made out of aluminum, the frame isn’t, but the body is.
 That means it is not as durable as some of the older models.
 They were mostly made of steel.
 This isn’t the case of all makes, some are still made of steel like the Chevy Silverado and the Dodge Ram, but many still feel that the older models are more durable regardless.

 At City Wide we fully inspect the vehicles in our lot to make sure you know exactly what your vehicle is made of and capable of.
-With a rotating inventory, we can help you find exactly what you need at a price you can afford.
+With a rotating used cars inventory, we can help you find exactly what you need at a price you can afford.

 One of the concerns of buying used vehicles is how long they will last.
 Trucks often stand the test of time being passed down through generations and running on high miles.
 By the way, all of City Wide’s leased vehicles come with a Used Vehicle Protection Warranty!